 National Research Program

-In addition to our National Research Program, we provide ongoing funding to the prestigious Leukaemia Foundation Research Unit at Queensland Institute of Medical Research and to the national Australasian Leukaemia and Lymphoma Group Tissue Bank at the Princess Alexandra Hospital, Brisbane.
-We provide funding to support clinical trials in conjunction with the ALLG to directly assist in development of better treatments for patients.
-Recently we have entered into a strategic partnership with Cancer Australia to fund priority-driven research from 2010.
+Complementing our National Research Program, ongoing funding is also provided to the prestigious Leukaemia Foundation Research Unit at Queensland Institute of Medical Research and to the national Australasian Leukaemia and Lymphoma Group's (ALLG) Discovery Centre (formerly known as the Tissue Bank) at the Princess Alexandra Hospital, Brisbane.
+Research funding supports clinical trials in conjunction with the ALLG to directly assist in development of better treatments.